rootscript/awesome-ractive/README.md

 > A useful collection of resources for creating apps with [Ractive.js](http://www.ractivejs.org/)

 This is a curated list of useful stuff based around Ractive.js.
-I found that there was very little that I could easily find, so I'm hoping to collect as much as possible here (that is clear & easy to read understand)
+I found that there was very little that I could easily find, so will collect as much as possible here (that is clear & easy to read & understand)

 ## Contents